timlichen/dojoGit/dojoGitWorkFlow.md

     - Once your files are settled, git add, commit, and push to your remote forked repo.
     - Finally, find and click on the option to submit a pull requst, verify that all your information is up-to-date and accurate and send it.

-  4. Maintenance!
+  iii.
+Maintenance!
 Your daily routine will now include the following steps.
   ```bash
   # 1. Updating your local repo with the base master
   git pull upstream